 If you want to combine warmth with reduced anxiety, a weighted blanket could be just the item you need.
 I like the Helix weighted blanket for cold sleepers because its cover features one side of sherpa and one side of microfiber, making it super warm and cozy.

-The Helix weighted blanket comes in three different weights: 10, 15, and 20 lbs.
+The Helix weighted blanket comes in three different weights: 10, 15, and 20 pounds.
 It is filled with tiny glass beads to give the blanket its weight and utilizes gridded stitching on the inner blanket to keep the weight distribution even.
 Additionally, the cover of the blanket can be removed and is machine washable.

 Prices for the Helix weighted blanket start at $99.
 Helix offers free shipping, a 100-night trial period, and a 1-year warranty.